 An "illegal immigrant" isn't a legal term, but usually refers to someone who either:

-For purposes of this article, we will refer to an illegal immigrant as an undocumented immigrant.
+For purposes of this article, we will refer to an illegal immigrant as an undocumented immigrant, and explain whether such a person can get U.S. permanent residence after marrying a U.S. citizen.

 Your U.S. citizen spouse can file a Form I-130, Petition for an Alien Relative, on your behalf, together with your own green card application on Form I-485, Petition to Adjust Status.
 The latest versions of the forms, plus instructions, are available for free download on the Forms page of the USCIS website.

 All of this depends on your ability to prove that you entered the U.S. legally.
 You will need to show this in your application, by submitting a copy of either your visa stamp or your Form I-94 (Arrival/Departure record).
 If you entered the U.S. before April 2013, this white or green card would have been stamped by an agent when you entered the U.S. and would show the date you entered, in what status, and when your permitted stay will expire.
 If you arrived by air or sea after April 2013, you did not receive a paper I-94 and your arrival/departure record can instead be accessed on the Customs & Border Protection website.

-You will also need to show that your marriage was entered into in good faith and not to take advantage of U.S. immigration benefits.
-You can do so by providing evidence such as photographs, a marriage certificate, utility bills, bank statements, and a lease or insurance policies in your name as well as your U.S. citizen spouse’s name.
-If you have children together, you should submit their birth records showing both your names listed as parents.
+You will also need to show that your marriage was entered into in good faith rather than to take advantage of U.S. immigration benefits.
+You can do so by providing evidence such as photographs, a marriage certificate, utility bills, bank statements, and a lease or insurance policies in your name as well as your U.S. citizen spouse's name.
+If you have children together, submit copies of their birth records showing both your names listed as parents.

 Once you complete your fingerprinting and interview with your spouse at your local U.S. Citizenship and Immigration Services (USCIS) office, you will likely be issued a two-year, conditional green card, and then be eligible to travel.
 These appointments will be scheduled by USCIS.